 Following news reports that the White House is considering creation of a Health Advanced Research Projects Agency (HARPA) that would study incidents of mass violence to develop more effective ways to prevent them, Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing, issued the following statement.

 WASHINGTON, D.C.
-(September 11, 2019) – The National Council for Behavioral Health welcomes the potential White House support for making major financial investments into research to understand and respond to mass violence.
+(September 11, 2019) – The National Council for Mental Wellbeing welcomes the potential White House support for making major financial investments into research to understand and respond to mass violence.
 However, we strongly urge Administration officials to be guided by existing research, which shows that people with serious mental illness are responsible for less than four percent of all violence and less than one-third of mass violence.

 As a nation, we must not allow people with mental illness to become scapegoats for the urgent problem of mass violence, particularly perpetrated by individuals with guns.
 We must address this devastating problem with real solutions that tackle the complex underlying problems.

 An expert panel of clinicians, researchers, law enforcement personnel and others convened by the National Council recently made a number of recommendations regarding the need for additional research on this topic, which should serve as a compelling guide to the Administration as it moves forward.

 One of the most relevant and significant recommendations is to create a standardized, mandatory investigation and analysis of each mass violence incident, conducted by a multiagency team led by the Department of Justice.
 The results of each investigation would be entered into a national database, which would allow for in-depth analysis and hypothesis testing by researchers, law enforcement and others.

 Additional research should be conducted on the potential root causes of mass violence, including social alienation, social determinants of health education, poverty, discrimination and limited employment opportunities, as well as the lack of quality and comprehensive mental health care.